Immediate, medium, and long-term funding for individuals and organisations.

 Recovery grants are designed to meet the medium-term recovery needs of artists, organisations and communities, up to $20,000.
 Projects in this program should focus on activities that assist in recovery from the impacts of COVID-19.

 Project activities could include creative recovery projects, training programs, operational recovery plans, asset purchase or replacement (up to $5,000) and the development of risk plans and emergency operating procedures and responses.
-Round opens 10am Wednesday 1st July 2020 and is open until Midnight.
-31st October 2020.
+Round opened 10am Wednesday 1st July 2020 and closed Midnight 31st October 2020.

 Renewal grants will provide up to three years of funding to support projects that have strong partnerships and demonstrated long-term outcomes, with a sustainable future-positioning focus.